samuel-bohman/my-personal-website/content/post/moved-from-wordpress.md

 +++

-A couple of days ago I stumpled upon [blogdown](https://github.com/rstudio/blogdown) and I was immediatly convinced to transition to Hugo with its help.
-The previous version of my website was hosted on WordPress.
-Thanks to the [blogdown book](https://bookdown.org/yihui/blogdown/) the setup was quite easy: it took me about a days work.
-However, the migration from WordPress to Hugo via Jekyll using the python tool [exitwp](https://github.com/thomasf/exitwp) did not fully succeed (I lost all the comments).
-Since I did not want to spend too much time on it, I decided to leave [my old WordPress website](http://samboh.blogs.dsv.su.se/) as is, and start afresh with my new Hugo website.
-Once all is set up, the work process is really simple.
+A couple of days ago I stumpled upon [blogdown](https://github.com/rstudio/blogdown) and I was immediatly convinced to transition from WordPress to [Hugo](https://gohugo.io/) with its help.
+Thanks to the [blogdown book](https://bookdown.org/yihui/blogdown/) the setup was easy: it took me about a day's work.
+However, the migration from WordPress to Hugo via Jekyll using the Python tool [exitwp](https://github.com/thomasf/exitwp) did not fully succeed (I lost all the comments).
+Since I did not want to spend too much time on this problem, I decided to leave [my old WordPress website](http://samboh.blogs.dsv.su.se/) and start anew with Hugo.
+Once everything is set up and running, the work process is really smooth and enjoyable.

 In a nutshell, this is my work process:

-1. Blogdown: I write all blog posts in [R Markdown](http://rmarkdown.rstudio.com/) using [RStudio IDE](https://www.rstudio.com/products/RStudio/) and the blogdown package.
+1. Blogdown: I write all blog posts in [R Markdown](http://rmarkdown.rstudio.com/) using [RStudio IDE](https://www.rstudio.com/products/RStudio/).
-2. GitHub: Then, I push all source files to [my-personal-website](https://github.com/samuel-bohman/my-personal-website) repository.
+2. GitHub: Then, I push all new content to my-personal-website repository on [GitHub](https://github.com/samuel-bohman/my-personal-website).
-3. Netlify: Each time new content is pushed to my GitHub repository, Netlify automatically updates [my new website](https://samuel.netlify.com/) (this one!) through a webhook.
+3. Netlify: Each time new content is pushed to GitHub, Netlify automatically updates [my new website](https://samuel.netlify.com/) (this one!) through a webhook.
+It only takes about 30 seconds or so for the new content to be generated.

-For more information and tutorials, I suggest the following resources:
+For more detailed information and tutorials, I suggest the following resources:

 - [Up and running with blogdown](https://apreshill.rbind.io/post/up-and-running-with-blogdown/) by Alison Presmanes Hill
 - [Making a Website Using Blogdown, Hugo, and GitHub pages](https://proquestionasker.github.io/blog/Making_Site/) by Amber Thomas